The child has a pain in the back of his head. Common causes of headaches in children, preventive measures. Main causes of headaches

 • The child is pale, drowsy, apathetic.

-• There may be violations of muscle tone, stiffness of movements of the limbs and body with tilting of the head
+• There may be disturbances in muscle tone, stiffness in movements of the limbs and body with tilting of the head

-The causes of headaches at this age can be the development of hydrocephalus, congenital defects of the brain and its vessels, cerebrospinal fluid spaces, intoxication syndrome and infection.
+The causes of headaches at this age can be the development of hydrocephalus, congenital defects of the brain and its vessels, liquor spaces, intoxication syndrome and infection.

-Headaches in babies from 2-3 to 5-6 years
+Headaches in children from 2-3 to 5-6 years old

-Children at this age can also suffer from headaches, but often they can already partially explain themselves and show the place where they have pain.
+Children at this age can also suffer from headaches, but often they can already partially explain themselves and show where it hurts.
 But at the same time, all the symptoms will be general and relatively blurred, especially in the younger age group.
-Typical would be:
+Typical ones would be:

 • Irritability and whims of the child, constant crying for any reason

-• Attempts to put the head on the hands or knees of adults, rubbing the head, pulling hair
+• Attempts to place the head on the hands or knees of adults, rubbing the head, pulling hair

 • Pallor and lethargy of the baby, refusal of noisy games and favorite activities, desire to lie down